314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

 “Our mission focuses on innovating and protecting lives by designing advanced safety solutions that are tailored for harsh weather environments, emphasizing user experience and effective protection.”

 ### Project Goals
-- **Design Safety Device:** A device that detects flash flooding and serves as an early warning system to the public or observers.
+- **Design Safety Device:** A device that gives accurate and current temperature and humidity readings.

 ### 7 Shared Goals
 1. **Improve in Designing for Widespread Use:**